Serving all people by providing personalized health and wellness through exemplary care, education and research.

 How long you need treatment

-To deal with the medical information and remember all your questions, it may be helpful to bring a family member or close friend with you to doctors' appointments.
-In addition, a written list will make it easier for you to remember your questions.
-During your visit, ask what you can expect to feel during and after the treatment.
+It may help to bring a family member or friend with you to appointments.
+Make a list of questions and concerns you want to talk about.
+During your visit, ask what the goal of radiation therapy is and what you can expect to feel during and after the treatment.

 Radiation is often given once a day, 5 days a week, for a certain number of weeks.
 You will likely be able to go home the same day.